 One note to make.
 Proper preparation of the concrete is still the most important part of a garage floor coating application – even new concrete.
 No matter how good the coating is, it will not adhere to a poorly prepped or dirty garage floor.

-Our Views of the new RockSolid Polycuramine Garage Coating
+Our evaluation of RockSolid Polycuramine Garage Floor Coating